Naomi Baes

 Quick Updates

-• July 21–24, 2025: Accepted to present at IC2S2'25 Norrköping, the International Conference for Computational Social Science, on my PhD frameworks for modelling, and evaluating methods for assessing, conceptual change: “SIBling” & “LSC-Eval” (Norrköping, Sweden).
+• July 22–24, 2025: Come meet me at IC2S2'25 (Norrköping, Sweden), the International Conference on Computational Social Science, where I’ll be presenting a poster on two frameworks for modeling — and evaluating methods for modeling — conceptual change: SIBling and LSC-Eval.

-• Serving on the SEM 2025 Program Committee, 14th Joint Conference on Lexical and Computational Semantics (co-located with EMNLP - Suzhou, China; submissions due June 13).
+• Serving on the SEM 2025 Program Committee — the 14th Joint Conference on Lexical and Computational Semantics (co-located with EMNLP in Suzhou, China).

-• Serving on the NLP4Democracy (NLP for Democracy) Program Committee, the first workshop held at COLM 2025 (on October 10 in Montreal; non-archival 2-page abstracts due June 19).
+• Serving on the NLP4Democracy Program Committee — the first workshop on NLP for Democracy, held at COLM 2025 (Montreal, Canada).

-• New corpus data + scripts now publicly available — see Resources tab.
+• New corpus data and scripts publicly available — see Resources tab.